covidclinical/website/_plots/paper-04/release-0/dailycounts.md

     - vega/plot_daily-counts-pediatric_new-hospitalized-patients-by-country-with-country-rate-and-dropdown.json
 ---

 The plots on this page display the number of pediatric patients over time by country.
+Both plots display the same data, but the lower plot highlights one country at a time.

+#### Legend
-Country panels are ordered according to timing of national spikes in COVID cases.
-Top row: number of new hospitalized pediatric patients per day in 4CE hospitals, as a rolling 7-day mean, aggregated by country.
-Middle row: number of new hospitalized pediatric patients per day at the country level.
-France daily hospitalization data was obtained from Santé Publique France.
-UK daily hospitalization data was obtained from the Royal College of Paediatrics and Child Health.
-USA weekly hospitalization data was obtained from the American Academy of Pediatrics and the Children’s Hospital Association.
-The USA data on 10/8/20 includes a downward revision of child hospitalization data from the state of Arizona.
-Bottom row: number of 4CE hospitals contributing pediatric hospitalization data per day in each country.
+Top row of each plot: number of new hospitalized pediatric patients per day in 4CE hospitals, as a rolling 14-day mean, aggregated by country.

+Middle row of each plot: number of new hospitalized pediatric patients per day at the country level.
+For France, daily pediatric hospitalization data were obtained from Santé Publique France.
+For Germany, weekly pediatric hospitalization data were obtained from the German Society for Pediatric Infectious Diseases.
+For Spain, weekly pediatric hospitalization data were obtained from the Spanish National Epidemiological Surveillance Network (RENAVE), which lacks hospitalization counts between May 11 and July 15, 2020.
+For the UK, daily pediatric hospitalization data were obtained from the Royal College of Paediatrics and Child Health and represent pediatric hospitalizations in England.
+For the USA, weekly pediatric hospitalization data between July 31, 2020 and October 9, 2020 were obtained from the Department of Health and Human Services.
+The Y-axis scales for country-level data are independent in order to compare country-level trends to 4CE trends.

+Bottom row of each plot: number of 4CE hospitals contributing pediatric hospitalization data per day in each country.

 ### How to use

+Hover over the lines to view more details.
+Use the dropdown to select a country.

 ### Note